ShadowRonin/shadowronin-github.io/_posts/2023-11-19-rust-webstack.markdown

 The compiler tells as of the mismatch!
 It will even let us know that the there is a similarly named field.
 We now know right where the issue is and can make changes to the struct or sql schema to have the names match up.

 ## Wrapping up
-That all we really need to know to get some basic web endpoints up and running in rust.
+That all we really need to know to get some basic restful endpoints up and running in rust.
 Note that I have also created endpoints to create a new todo, and to retrieve all todos.
 That can be found in [the repository](https://github.com/ShadowRonin/rust-todo).
 In my next post we will be creating a frontend for our todo app using htmx.